- Check Locked Pages and Permanent Red Link Club first. They can provide guidance on what are good and bad requests.

-- Include working links in your request to the page(s) that need edits.
+- Include working links in your request to the page(s) in question.

 - We do not edit archived articles, even to correct links.